zijianhuang/webapiclientgen/Poco2TsCore/Readme.md

-This is a shell console app calling FonlowPoco2TsCore to convert POCO classes to TypeScript interfaces and enum types.
+This is a shell console app calling FonlowPoco2TsCore to convert POCO classes to TypeScript interfaces and enum types, along with doc comments stored in XML of the assembly.

+**Prerequisites:**

+* .NET 7

 Please check: